icing/blog/lets-encrypt-trouble.md

 Luckily, Apache ACME persists everything in the file system, including a log of the renewals.
 This is the `MDStoreDir` which is by default the directory `md` in your server root.
 On many systems this is `/etc/apache2/md`.
-Just open a shell there and:
+If you have a recent Apache install, just open a shell there and:

 ```
+# Apache httpd 2.4.48+
 md> fgrep -r 'message-challenge-setup' domains
 ...
 ./domains/mydomain1.org/job.json:        "type": "message-challenge-setup:http-01:mydomain1.org"